➡ Top alternatives to Finasteride for treating hair loss are hair transplants, stem cell injections, minoxidil and PRP injections.

 Not exactly.
 There are various options in our modern age, even many clinically approved ones, that can act as an alternative to Finasteride for dealing with hair loss and benign prostatic hyperplasia in medical or natural forms.
 But there is not an exact substitute for Finasteride as options are lacking in either their effectiveness, the rareness of side effects, or affordability compared to Finasteride.
 That is why some medications are mixed and used to gain Finasteride’s full benefits.
-On the other hand, we suggest that you use Finasteride alongside these methods for better, sustainable results.
+On the other hand, I suggest that you use Finasteride alongside these methods for better, sustainable results.

 What works better than Finasteride?

 No definitive medication is ultimately better than Finasteride or could work as a complete substitute.
 Consequently, Finasteride stands out as one of the most popular, reliable, and potent medications in our modern age for dealing with hair loss.
 Because every alternative is simply lacking in one point, some other methods can have a slightly more successful rate, some can be more affordable, and some can have fewer or no side effects.
 But all these methods show less capability in other parts when compared.
 That is why no choice is a definite one that works better than Finasteride.
-We simply have some practical alternatives for covering some of its benefits.
+I simply have some practical alternatives for covering some of its benefits.